flowable/flowable-engine/docs/docusaurus/docs/bpmn/ch04-API.md

 At the end of the test, the deployment will be deleted, including all related process instances, tasks, and so on.
 See the Deployment class for more information.

-Taking all that in account, a JUnit 5 test looks as follows:
+Taking all that into account, a JUnit Jupiter test looks as follows:

-**JUnit 5 test with default resource.**
+**JUnit Jupiter test with default resource.**

     @FlowableTest
     class MyBusinessProcessTest {